 My Workshop with a Master Japanese Carver

-Woodblock carving, or 'woodcut' is a relief printmaking technique that I've never quite fathomed out.
-Most printmaking techniques are block colour, yet with woodblock printing you can achieve very subtle gradient colours which almost look like they've been painted in watercolour.
+Woodblock carving, or 'woodcut' is a relief printmaking technique.
+You can achieve very subtle gradient colours which almost look like they've been painted in watercolour.
 Having completed a day workshop with Master Japanese Carver Motoharu Asaka I can now understand how the process works, and I have the greatest respect for any of those who have mastered the technique!

 After training for 17 years (yes, 17 years!)
 Motoharu Asaka started working for a publisher in Japan and his career blossomed from 1985 onwards.
 He is now one of the few Master carvers left in Japan who knows how to use the traditional woodblock tools and methods of printing - techniques which are not taught in Japanese universities today.